Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which are not represented by circle actions: Introduction

-One of the fundamental problems in symplectic topology is to study the homotopy type of symplectomorphism groups.
-If $(M, \omega)$ is a closed simply connected symplectic manifold, then the symplectomorphism group $ \Symp(M, \omega)$ equipped with the standard $C^\infty$-topology, is an infinite dimensional Fréchet Lie group.
-By now, much is known, mainly in dimension 4, since the main techniques available only exist in this dimension.
-In particular, consider the symplectic manifold $(\bbcp^2\#\,(k+1)\overline{ \bbcp}\,\!^2, \omega)$, with $k \geq 1$, which can be identified with a $k$-point blow-up of the manifold $ (S ^{2} \times S ^{2}, \mu \sigma \oplus \sigma) $, where $\sigma$ denotes the standard symplectic form on $S^2$ that gives area 1 to the sphere and $\mu \geq 1$.
-The group $\Symp_h(S^2 \times S^2 \#\, k\overline{ \bbcp}\,\!^2) $, with $k \leq 4$, of symplectomorphisms that act trivially in homology, has been studied by several authors (see \cite{AbrMcD}, \cite{Pin}, \cite{AnjPin}, \cite{Eva}, \cite{Seidel}).
-If $k \leq 3$ it is well known that the group is connected and the fundamental group is always generated by Hamiltonian circle actions.
-However, if $k=4$, P. Seidel and J. Evans in \cite{Seidel} and \cite{Eva}, respectively, proved that, in the monotone case, this group is homotopy equivalent to the group of orientation-preserving diffeomorphisms of $S^2$ preserving 5 points.
-Recently, J. Li, T. J. Li and W. Wu in \cite{LiLiWu2} completely determined the Torelli symplectic mapping class group as well as the rank of the fundamental group of the group Symp$_{h}(S^2 \times S^2 \#\, 4\overline{ \bbcp}\,\!^2) $, for any given symplectic form.
-More precisely, they show that besides the monotone case, which corresponds to the vertex in the reduced symplectic cone, there is an edge, denoted by $MA$, where $ \mu >1$ and the size of the $i^{th}$-blow-up is $c_i= \frac12$ for all $ i \in \{1,2,3,4\}$, along which the Torelli symplectic mapping class group (TSMC) $\pi_0(\Symp_h(S^2 \times S^2 \#\, 4\overline{ \bbcp}\,\!^2))$ is $\pi_0(\Diff^+(S^2,4)) $, where $\Diff^+(S^2,4)$ is the group of orientation-preserving diffeomorphisms of $S^2$ preserving 4 points, while for the remaining points in the reduced symplectic cone TSMC is trivial.
+In the present paper, we consider the symplectic rational surfaces $(\bbcp^2\#\,n\overline{ \bbcp}\,\!^2, \omega)$.
+For $1\leq n\leq 5$, the topological group $\Symp_h(\bbcp^2\#\,n\overline{ \bbcp}\,\!^2, \omega) $ of symplectomorphisms that act trivially on homology, has been studied by several authors (see \cite{AbGrKi}, \cite{AbrMcD}, \cite{Pin}, \cite{AnjPin}, \cite{AnjEden}, \cite{Eva}, \cite{Seidel}, \cite{LiLiWu2}).
+In the case $n=5$, P. Seidel~\cite{Seidel} and J. Evans~\cite{Eva} proved that, in the monotone case, this group is homotopy equivalent to the group of orientation-preserving diffeomorphisms of $S^2$ preserving 5 points.
+Recently, J. Li, T. J. Li and W. Wu in \cite{LiLiWu2} completely determined the group of connected components of $\Symp_{h}(\bbcp^2\#\,5\overline{ \bbcp}\,\!^2, \omega)$, called the Torelli symplectic mapping class group, as well as the rank of its fundamental group, for any given symplectic form $\omega$.
+In order to explain their results which are of interest to us we first recall the definition of reduced forms, and postpone further details to Section \ref{reduceddefinitions}.